-There are three subtypes of NSTI.
-Type I NSTI, typically involving the torso and perineum, results from infection with group A streptococci (eg, Streptococcus pyogenes) as part of a polymicrobial infection or a mixture of aerobic and anaerobic bacteria (eg, Bacteroides sp).
+Type I NSTI, typically involving the torso and perineum, results from a polymicrobial infection usually including group A streptococci (eg, Streptococcus pyogenes) and a mixture of aerobic and anaerobic bacteria (eg, Bacteroides species).
 These organisms typically extend to subcutaneous tissue from a contiguous ulcer or infection, or after trauma.
 Streptococci can arrive from a remote site of infection via the bloodstream.
 Perineal involvement (also called Fournier gangrene) is usually a complication of recent surgery, perirectal abscess, periurethral gland infection, or retroperitoneal infection resulting from perforated abdominal viscera.
 Patients with diabetes are at particular risk of type I NSTI.
 Type I infections often produce gas in the soft tissue, making its manifestation similar to that of gas gangrene (clostridial myonecrosis Clostridial Soft-Tissue Infections Clostridial soft-tissue infections include cellulitis, myositis, and clostridial myonecrosis.
 They usually occur after trauma.
 Symptoms may include edema, pain, gas with crepitation, foul-smelling... read more ), which is a monomicrobial infection (1 Etiology reference Necrotizing soft-tissue infection is typically caused by a mixture of aerobic and anaerobic organisms that cause necrosis of subcutaneous tissue, usually including the fascia.
 This infection... read more ).

 NSTI causes tissue ischemia by widespread occlusion of small subcutaneous vessels.
 Vessel occlusion results in skin infarction and necrosis, which facilitates the growth of obligate anaerobes (eg, Bacteroides) while promoting anaerobic metabolism by facultative organisms (eg, Escherichia coli), resulting in gangrene.
 Anaerobic metabolism produces hydrogen and nitrogen, relatively insoluble gases that may accumulate in subcutaneous tissues.